 What Is Pycnogenol?

-Pycnogenol is usually extracted from the maritime pine, however extracts of Pinus radiata, Pinus densiflora, and Pinus thunbergii are also known to have the similar amounts of the same substances, and are often sold under the brand name Pycnogenol [R].
+Extracts can also be made from other pine barks, such as Pinus radiata, Pinus densiflora, Pinus thunbergii, and Pinus massoniana.
+Most have similar amounts of active substances and are often sold under the brand name Pycnogenol [R].

 1) Pycnogenol Lowers Blood Glucose and Fights Type 2 Diabetes

 Pycnogenol potently lowers blood glucose and improves blood sugar control in type 2 diabetics if taken daily for at least 12 weeks, according to numerous clinical trials.

 Pycnogenol (125 mg/day) had the same effects in another study of 48 people with diabetes and high blood pressure.
 It also helped more than half of them normalize blood pressure and reduce their medications for high blood pressure, reducing the risk of heart disease complications [R].